MOT brake guide

 Rear brake pads

-Costs vary, especially where electronic parking brake systems are involved.
+Rear pad costs vary, especially where electronic parking brake systems are fitted.

 Pads and discs

-More expensive, but sometimes necessary if discs are worn, scored or damaged.
+This costs more than pads alone, but may be needed if discs are worn, scored or damaged.

 Can worn brake pads fail an MOT?